jessepav/libgdx-wiki-old/3D-animations-and-skinning.md

 You can check the converted animations by converting to the G3DJ file format and opening the resulting file in your favorite text editor.
 The animations are located at the bottom of the file.
 Be aware that animations (keyframes) can bloat the file, so it's advised to use the smaller G3DB file format on production.

-LibGDX does not support custom interpolation between keyframes.
+libGDX does not support custom interpolation between keyframes.
 If you use an interpolation other than linear, fbx-conv will generate additional keyframes to compensate this.
 This compensation is done according to the target FPS.
 While the target FPS is customizable in FBX, not all modeling applications allow you to change this value (the default is 30 FPS).
 To avoid bloating the file with additional keyframes, make sure to use linear interpolation whenever possible.

 When you load the G3DB/G3DJ file in your application using G3dModelLoader or AssetManager, the animations are also loaded.
 When you create a ModelInstance from the Model, the Animations are also copied to the ModelInstance.
 If you specify specific nodes while creating the ModelInstance, only the animations that are applied to those nodes (and child nodes) are copied to the new ModelInstance.